GuillaumeGalasso/Embedded_Systems--Shape_The_World/README.md

 # EMBEDDED SYSTEMS - SHAPE THE WORLD
 A two-module embedded systems MOOC on edX from the University of Texas at Austin. \
-Date: July - September 2017
+Date: June - September 2017

 This 16-week class is split into two 8-week classes :
 - **UT.6.10x Embedded Systems - Shape The World: [Microcontroller Input/Output](https://www.edx.org/course/embedded-systems-shape-world-utaustinx-ut-6-10x)** includes Modules 1 to 10. \